rootpi2203/ds_gml/README.md

 ## Fetching new assignments

-If you want to fetch new assignments from the master repo do as follows:
+If you want to fetch new assignments from the main repo do as follows:

 ```
 # add original repo as remote upstream